KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 ## Musical Effects

-Musical effects are transformations which can be applied to an audio track to change the sound in some way.
+Musical effects are transformations which can be applied to an audio track to change the sound in some way [@wenttola2017use].
 These can take the form of simple tweaks to the frequency range of the track to applying pitch modulation and beyond.

 Musical effects can completely change the way a track sounds and the art of mixing a track is - in many ways - more complicated than the composition and performance of the track.
 Sound engineers have a huge range of choices and responsibility when it comes to getting the soundscape correct for the final product.

 The music industry is one of the few domains which is still to fully embrace digital technology.
-Many recording studios and musicians still make use of analogue equipment such as tape, vinyl, and vacuum tubes.
+Many recording studios and musicians still make use of analogue equipment such as tape, vinyl, and vacuum tubes [@wenttola2017use].
 As these technologies become more outdated and niche, the cost of maintaining and replacing equipment rises.
 As such, it is essential that software modelling catches up to the performance and quality of these older technologies.

 ## Musical Effect Modelling